hosseini44444/slidish/src/docs/introduction.md

-### Reslide, React component for building full-featured sliders
+### Slidish, React component for building full-featured sliders

-Reslide is a ready to use, simple, highly customizable, responsive React component for building sliders of all types of components including images, videos, etc.
+Slidish is a ready to use, simple, highly customizable, responsive React component for building sliders of all types of components including images, videos, etc.

 <a href="#/Playground"